For Newquay Fireworks 2017, see here: Newquay Bonfire Night 2017 Firework Displays

-As the 5th is on a Friday this year both of Newquay’s main firework displays are on at the same time on the same night, this means that if you choose to go out this year you have a choice of the following.
+As the 5th is on a Friday in 2010 both of Newquay’s main firework displays are on at the same time on the same night, this means that if you choose to go out this year you have a choice of the following.

 This year as always the Mermaid Inn on Porth Beach will be holding their bonfire and fireworks display, which is always well attended not only because the display is always good but also because of the location.